boxysean/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 ### Wrapping up this step

-dbt Cloud adds a layer of addressability and discoverability to the data platform.
+With the Snowflake and dbt Cloud resources provisioned in this step, you have begun laying the first layer of an interoperable and secure data mesh. dbt Cloud adds a layer of addressability and discoverability to the data platform.
 In the next step, you will build your first data product.

 Here is where you are in the journey towards a data product: